 Aspen I Income Fund is a residential mortgage fund designed to provide current income for investors, along with the potential for capital gains.
-The Fund purchases and owns a diversified portfolio of income-producing mortgages, purchased at a discount, to produce above market returns.
+This secured real estate income Fund purchases and owns a diversified portfolio of income-producing mortgages, purchased at a discount, to produce above market returns.
 The Fund is secured by residential real estate across the United States.

 A key challenge for many investors is finding a passive investment that generates income.
-Our Fund pays investors in cash on a monthly basis, filling this gap in income investments.
+Our Fund is a completely passive fund and pays investors in cash on a monthly basis, filling this gap in income investments.